 As a camper it was particularly nice to simply meander over to my favourite of the Nakusp hot springs after dinner.
 But be warned.
 You must be able to negotiate a steep set of stairs in both directions – down and then back up.
 I lost count after 150 stairs.

-Camping at Halfway Hot Springs
+Camping at Halfway River Hot Springs

 When you arrive at the campground you can expect a personal greeting from Bob Moody – the resident caretaker – along with some info on camping practices and getting to the hot springs themselves.
 (Note that you must pack out all garbage!!)

-Car-camping is the most popular option but with only 12 vehicle access spots you can count on the campsites filling by about 4 PM on a nice summer day.
+Car-camping is the most popular option but with only 20 vehicle access spots you can count on the campsites filling by about 4 PM on a nice summer day.
 The vehicle access spots are quite close together so you can also expect both car noise from people driving around looking for a spot and perhaps some noise from your camping neighbour.

 Camping on tent pads at the bottom of a steep hill is the second option though you’ll have to schlep all your gear.
+There are 10 sites.
 The only thing we ever heard was the Halfway River.
 And with a wooden tent platform, a picnic table and a massive log to lie on – along with privacy, I personally think it’s the way to go.
 The outhouse was also only a short walk away.

-Getting to Halfway Hot Springs
+Getting to Halfway River Hot Springs near Nakusp

 From the corner of Broadway and 6th Avenue SW in Nakusp drive north on 6th Avenue.
 In short order it becomes Canyon Road North.
 Stay on this road for about 24 km.